-Well, here is a pattern for a chevron headband that matches the gray skies chevron scarf which is, hopefully, not awkward.
+Well, here is a pattern for a chevron headband that matches the Chevron Infinity Scarf which is, hopefully, not awkward.
 If you made the scarf, you should have enough yarn left over to whip up this winter must have.
 Enjoy and stay warm!

 Gray Skies Chevron Headband

 Please visit my Resources page to see why I recommend these tools and to see other recommendations.
 (Links below lead to Amazon.)

 US-Size I/9 Crochet Hook (Clover Amour Crochet Hook, Size I)

 1 skein Vanna’s Choice in Silver Heather

 1 skein Vanna’s Choice in Dark Heather Gray

 sc(s) – single crochet(s)

 dc(s) – double crochet(s)

 For the 2 single crochets in last stitch, work the 1st single crochet in the back loop and the 2nd single crochet through both loops.